 Alexey Pajitnov must be an incredibly rich man by now.
 But, employed by the Soviet government, it wasn’t until he formed The Tetris Company with Henk Rogers in 1996 that he began to receive royalties for his addictive tile-matching puzzle creation.
-It’s been 30 years since Tetris burst on the scene in the Soviet Union in 1984, and, having long surpassed 170 million copies sold, Ubisoft take a turn to bring their own distinct flavour to refresh the tried-and-tested formula.
+It’s been 30 years since Tetris burst on the scene in the Soviet Union in 1984, and, having long surpassed 170 million copies sold, Ubisoft has taken a turn to bring its own distinct flavour to refresh the tried-and-tested formula.

 “It’s more than a game.
 It’s Tetris,” makes for an awkward slogan in an age where its casual-orientated marketing targets an audience that will primarily play in multi-minute bursts.
-But, in Tetris Ultimate, Ubisoft try their very best to deliver what they hope will be seen as the definitive modern version of what is still widely seen as a timeless classic.
+But, in Tetris Ultimate, Ubisoft tries its very best to deliver what it hopes will be seen as the definitive modern version of what is still widely seen as a timeless classic.

 At its core, there is little that most won’t already know.
 Players are placed in control of queued Tetriminos that fall one at a time from atop the screen, tumbling into the confines of a rectangular matrix.
 These can be moved and rotated as you look to snuggly align them into complete rows, which, once complete, will be cleared and score you points for your efforts.
 Success will see you progress through difficulty levels, steadily speeding up the rate that they drop and requiring you to think increasingly quickly to avoid being greeted by the Game Over screen.